thomasspitaler/craft-docker/README.md

 The ports exposed by the containers on localhost can be configured in `docker-compose.yaml`.

+Database credentials can be configured in that file as well.

 ## Running the Containers

 Run `docker-compose up` to start the containers.